pietrotedeschi/lppd/README.md

 # Mind Your Step!
 Privacy-Preserving Proximity Detection for Unmanned Aerial Vehicles

-Our solution, namely ``MYS``, allows two directly-connected UAV, in mutual radio visibility, to know if they are in proximity, i.e., at risk of immediate physical collision, without revealing their actual location.
+Our solution, namely Mind Your Step ``MYS``, allows two directly-connected UAV, in mutual radio visibility, to know if they are in proximity, i.e., at risk of immediate physical collision, without revealing their actual location.

 <p align="center">
   <img src="./figures/scenario_mys.png" alt="MYS" width="900">